sp4ce-cowboy/tp/docs/DeveloperGuide.md

 **Use Case: UC07 - Reset UniCa$h**

 **MSS:**
-1. User enters the command to reset UniCa$h with the correct format. (i.e. no parameters)
+1. User enters the command to reset UniCa$h.
 2. User submits the request.
 3. UniCa$h restores all transactions in the transactions list to the default transactions
 4. UniCa$h displays success message.